dalboris/rewrap/README.md

-**Remove duplicate whitespaces:** If there are duplicate whitespaces (e.g., two consecutive whitespace characters), those will be removed.
-Those can occur if you get paragraph justified with emacs for example,  with uses extra whitespace for justification.
-They also occasionally occur when doing mistakes in manually rewrapping a paragraph.
-None of the built-in function or WrapPlus cleans these duplicate whitespaces, although sometimes this is what you may want.
+**Remove duplicate whitespaces:** If there are duplicate whitespaces (e.g., two consecutive whitespace characters), the duplicates will be removed.
+Those can occur if the paragraphs have been rewrapped by emacs for example, which has an option to use duplicated whitespaces in order to right-justify the paragraph.
+Or more simply, they can be the results of some mistakes when manually rewrapping a paragraph.
+Neither the built-in function nor WrapPlus cleans these duplicate whitespaces (although sometimes, preserving these duplicate whitespaces is what you may want).

 **Preserve cursor position:** In many situations (not all), the cursor position stays where it was before the wrap.
 Both the built-in function and WrapPlus place